davidacarter/pochoir/README.md

 5. These masks can be used to cut a set of physical stencils to achieve photorealistic aerosol painting effects.
 6. To simplify to 3 layers, just disregard all layers except for 100%, 50%, and 0%.
 This will reduce detail and increase contrast but can yield nice results with less effort.

-# Example
+## Example

-## Before
+### Before
 ![Before](https://github.com/davidacarter/pochoir/blob/main/before.png)

-## After
+### After
 ![After](https://github.com/davidacarter/pochoir/blob/main/after.png)

-Note the separated layer masks at lower right.
+Note the new layer masks at lower right.
 The main image is now comprised of a stack of greyscale masks with transparent regions allowing underlying tones to stack correctly as a set of multilayer stencil guides.
 These can be sent to a printer or laser cutting device.